mlutz060/shed-take-home-test/README.md

 ### Time

 We want to be respectful of your time with this test.
 Do not spend more than 1 hour on this test.
 If you aren't able to complete it, try to get as far as you can.
 We ask that you stop at that 1 hour limit, regardless of progress.

+### Help

+If you have questions or if anything is unclear, please reach out to conner@mkrs.dev.
+We are happy to answer questions, and definitely want you to ask them if anything isn't clear.